 Storytelling works great for artists and everyone who try to build their brand and market their brand.
 While writing captions for your Instagram posts, it’s not enough if you just mention the stationery you’ve used, a set of hashtags and a CTA telling, “DM if you wish to buy”.
 That’s just not sufficient.

 Art is a luxury item, and to sell it you have to create an emotional connection with your followers and visitors.
-And the best way to establish an emotional connect is via storytelling.
+And the best way to establish an emotional connection is via storytelling.
 You must weave an intriguing story around your art and influence people to buy it.

 Is it necessary for artists to have their art website or it’s enough if they list artworks on art galleries and marketplaces?

 Artists need to have their website because it firstly builds more credibility for you and helps you with your SEO.
-For instance, if visitors find your art on Etsy or Saatchi Art and are interested in them, they might search for you on Google to find out more about you and your arts.
+For instance, if visitors find your art on Etsy or Saatchi Art and are interested in them, they might search for you on Google to find out more about you and your art.

-Personally speaking when I find the arts of an artist on Etsy, and then don’t find a website of the artist, it gives me a perception that the artist is not serious about his/her art career, and is only pursuing it as a side-hustle or a hobby.
+Personally speaking when I find the art of an artist on Etsy, and then don’t find a website of the artist, it gives me a perception that the artist is not serious about his/her art career, and is only pursuing it as a side-hustle or a hobby.

 If you wish to become a professional artist, you have to present yourself like one.
 You must have your artist bio and the pictures of all your artworks on a single platform that is on your website so that people can easily find you.